Understanding 403(b) Plans

 If your plan allows for in-service rollovers, there are restrictions that may apply.
 There may be limits on the amount that can be rolled over (i.e., you can only roll over vested money) and restrictions on certain types of contributions (i.e., you can only roll over money that you contributed yourself).

-Some plans may require the employee to first take a distribution of a certain amount — or percentage of the account balance — before an in-service rollover can be initiated.
+Some plans may require the employee to first take a distribution of a certain amount—or percentage of the account balance—before an in-service rollover can be initiated.
+You may need to fill out a distribution request form, and this may have tax implications.

 Taxes on 403(b) In-Service Rollovers

-A direct rollover of your tax-deferred 403(b) plan to a traditional IRA can avoid any immediate tax bill and/or tax penalties, for example.
+A direct rollover of your tax-deferred 403(b) plan to a traditional IRA can avoid any immediate tax bill and/or tax penalties, but check with a tax advisor for details.